 The ingredients included butter, sugar, light corn syrup, water, fine sea salt, almonds, and bittersweet chocolate chips.

-I gave the mixture a stir with the silicon spatula, and quickly poured it onto the prepared baking sheet.
-I knew that the toffee would quickly harden, so I heated the baking sheet by placing it on two burners on low.
+I gave the mixture a stir with the silicon spatula, then quickly poured it onto the prepared baking sheet.
+I knew that the toffee would quickly harden, so I heated the baking sheet by placing it on two burners set to low.
 This worked like a charm in that the toffee spread beautifully.

 - 1 cup (2 sticks, 8 ounces, 227 grams) unsalted butter